 What are the paths that hackers could use to breach your application?
 Do you have existing security measures in place to detect or prevent an attack?
-Are more or different tools needed?
+Are more or different tools needed to protect yourself?

-These are just some of the questions you need to answer as part of your threat assessment.
+These are key questions you need to answer as part of your threat assessment.
 However, you also need to be realistic about expectations for how secure you can be.
-This means that even if you take the maximum level of protection available, nothing is ever unhackable.
-You also need to be honest about what kind of measures you think your team can maintain in the long run.
+Be aware that even if you take the maximum level of protection available, nothing is ever unhackable.
+You also need to be honest about what kind of measures you think your team can maintain.
 Pushing for too much can lead to your security standards and practices being ignored.
 Remember that security is a marathon, not a sprint.

 Are you patching your operating systems with the latest versions?
 What about third-party software?
-Chances are you’re lagging behind, which means you’re exposed.
+If you’re lagging behind, then you’re exposed to risk.

-However, if you don’t patch when one becomes available, you are not taking that last step toward better security.
+If you don’t patch when one becomes available, you are not taking this important step toward better security.

 Developers may be hesitant to upgrade to the latest version of the software if it could break your product, but automated tools can help tremendously here.
-Updating and patching should be at the top of your application security best practices list any day of the week.
+Updating and patching should be at the top of your application security best practices list.

-Containers have grown in popularity over the past few years as more organizations embrace the technology for its flexibility, which makes it easier to build, test, and deploy across various environments throughout the SDLC.
+Containers have grown in popularity over the past few years as more organizations embrace the technology for its flexibility, which makes it easier to build, test, and deploy across various environments throughout the software development lifecycle (SDLC).

-Containers are generally believed to come with security advantages that give them a leg up.
-Given their self-contained OS environment, they are segmented by design, thus lowering the risk level to other applications.
-However, containers still face risks from exploits such as a breakout attack where the isolation is broken.
-Also, the code being stored within the container may itself be vulnerable.
+A significant security advantage of containers is that they have a self-contained OS environment.
+This means that they are segmented by design, thus lowering the risk to other applications.
+However, containers still face risks from exploits such as a breakout attack in which they do not remain siloed.
+Also, the code that’s stored within the container may itself be vulnerable.

-Along with these scans, application security best practices for working with containers also include important steps like signing your own images with tools like Docker Content Trust if you are using Docker Hub or Shared Access Signature if your team is on Microsoft’s Azure.
+Another application security best practice for working with containers is to use signatures.
+Make sure you sign your own images with tools like Docker Content Trust if you are using Docker Hub, or Shared Access Signature if your team is on Microsoft’s Azure.

-Vulnerabilities have been on the rise in recent years, and this trend shows no sign of letting up anytime soon.
-Developers have their dance cards full when it comes to remediation.
-Given the scale of the task at hand, prioritization is essential for teams that hope to keep their applications secure while maintaining their sanity.
+Vulnerabilities have been on the rise in recent years, and this trend shows no sign of letting up anytime soon, so the need to remediate flaws has intensified.
+Given the scale of the task, it’s essential for teams to prioritize which components they should remediate to keep their applications secure.

-A smart strategy is one that automatically prioritizes the most pressing threats first, taking into account the factors at play, and leaves the low-risk ones for later.
+A smart strategy is one that automatically prioritizes the most pressing threats first, taking into account the factors at play, and leaving the low-risk ones for later.